 (c) The passing of the Civil Constitution of the clergy

-(b) The march on the Versailles by women of Paris signified the fact that women became an active participant in the French Revolution.
-They gained an equal status in the society.
-The slogans of liberty, equality and fraternity became true.
+(b) The march on the Versailles by women of Paris signified the fact that women became active participants in the French Revolution.
+They gained equal status in society.
+The slogans of liberty, equality, and fraternity became true.

 (c) In 1790, the Civil Constitution nationalised the church.
 The clergy or group of persons who enjoyed special powers in the church were also forced to relinquish power.
 Tithes were abolished and lands owned by the church were confiscated.

-Q.4.
-Describe the Reign of Terror and role played by Robespierre in it.
+Q54.
+Describe the Reign of Terror and the role played by Robespierre in it.

 (i) The broken chain